clareaulab/clareau-lab-website-old/research/index.md

   tooltip: Research focuses
 ---

-# {% include icon.html icon="fa-solid fa-flask" %} Lareau Lab Research
+# {% include icon.html icon="fa-solid fa-flask" %} Research Philosophy

 The focus of the Lareau Lab is to understand how cells in our bodies adapt, expand, and evolve during the course of our lives, particularly in the immune system.